 Bars shouldn’t be the only drinking establishments to draw St. Patrick’s Day crowds.
-If you own an organically minded cafe or juice shop, get in on the action with promotions on healthy green menu items like wheatgrass shots, green juices, matcha lattes and smoothies.
+If you own an organically minded cafe or juice shop, get in on the action with promotions on healthy green menu items like wheatgrass shots, green juices, and smoothies.

 3. Host an Irish whiskey and stout food-pairing event.